 What should I do if I cannot boot my computer from the USB floppy disk drive connected to the computer?

 To boot your computer from the USB floppy disk drive, you need to change the boot device.

-Turn on your computer and press the F11 key when the VAIO logo appears.
+Turn on your computer and press the F11 key repeatedly until the VAIO logo disappears.